kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/config.md

 caver.klay.rewardbase([callback])
 ```

 Returns the rewardbase of the current node.
 Rewardbase is the address of the account where the block reward goes to.
-Only the Klaytn Consensus Nodes (CN) have the rewardbase in their configuration.
+Only the Kaia Consensus Nodes (CN) have the rewardbase in their configuration.
 See [Configuration File](../../../../../misc/operation/configuration.md).

 **Parameters**